Doppelkopf/Terminology/README.md

 ## License

 ```
-Copyright (C) 2015 delight.im <info@delight.im>
+Copyright 2015 delight.im <info@delight.im>

-This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU Affero General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
-(at your option) any later version.

-This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU Affero General Public License for more details.
+Except where otherwise noted, all content is licensed under a
+Creative Commons Attribution 4.0 International License.

-You should have received a copy of the GNU Affero General Public License
+You should have received a copy of the license along with this
-along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+work.
+If not, see <http://creativecommons.org/licenses/by/4.0/>.
 ```